Erternys/light-plugin-color-code-entity/README.md

-# @light-plugin/color-code-entity
+# color-code-entity-light-plugin

-`@light-plugin/color-code-entity` adds 2 new entities ColorCodeImageEntity and ColorCodeSpriteEntity which itself adds new methods.
+`color-code-entity-light-plugin` adds 2 new entities ColorCodeImageEntity and ColorCodeSpriteEntity which itself adds new methods.

 ```ts
 keepAlpha(value: boolean): this